 This is my first year full-time travel blogging.
 I have made a decision to keep a list of my favorite travel blogs and put them into a collection of my favorite travel blogs to read at the beginning of the following year.
-This is my attempt to share some of the excellent travel blogs and their travel stories with a rider range of readers.
+This is my attempt to share some of the excellent travel blogs and their travel stories with a wider range of readers.
 I could not read every great travel blog and every post on my favorite travel blogs, but each travel blog featured here is worth taking a look at and some engagement.

 Emily Luxton – Emily Luxton Travels